It came by happenstance: Reader-submitted photos of serendipity

 See more of Raymond’s work here.
 Raymond Choo

-“While photographing tulips at the Keukenhof Gardens in the Netherlands, I accidentally moved my camera,” Choo writes.
+“While photographing tulips at the amazing Keukenhof Gardens in the Netherlands, I accidentally moved my camera,” Choo writes.
 “Prior to deleting the shot, I looked at the back of the camera LCD and decided to keep this accidental impressionistic image.”

 Where’s my wrench?